Js13kGames: History

 JS13K was founded in 2012 and is run by Andrzej Mazur.

 It is held from 13 August to 13 September annually.

 Since 2017 there are categories that allow for certain frameworks to not count towards the size limit.

 JS13k introduced a web monetization category in 2019 in partnership with Coil, which continued through 2020 funded partially by Grant for the Web.

 Several well known game designers have participated in JS13K including Markus "Notch" Persson (creator of Minecraft) and Ricardo "Mrdoob" Cabello (creator of Three.js).

 Some games created for the competition have later been released commercially on Steam including 2016 winner Evil Glitch.
 Others have been mentioned across the internet in various articles around the event itself.

 In 2015, JS13K started to expand, including a panel of judges for each of their events.
 There are a few judges that have been featured in every single event, including Dann Sullivan of Pocket Gamer, Game Developer Christer Kaitilla, and Games Journalist Jupiter Hadley.

+In 2024, Brendan Eich, the creator of JavaScript, appreciated one of the participants for their competition entry.